-Students are required to take final exams proctored by Insight staff members.
+Students are required to take final exams.
 These may be proctored virtually and logistics for final exams will be communicated via email in a timely fashion.

-Students are required to take the Kansas State Assessments in person at monitored locations around the state.
+Students are required to take the Kansas State Assessments in person or virtually.
 Locations, dates and times of the face-to-face assessments will be communicated via email in a timely fashion.
-Communications regarding state assessments, including grade levels and subjects being tested will also be made via email, as well as in an assembly each spring semester prior to state assessments.
+Virtual assessment information with be communicated via email in a timely fashion.